semperos/ArrayLangCourse/docs/bqn/array-logic-data-driven-conditionals.md

            ┘
 ```

 For example, the join function `∾`  will join two lists together.
-We can use the outer product to join combinations of words from two lists.
+We can use the table modifier to join combinations of words from two lists.

 ```BQN
    1 4 9 , 6 5 4